1. Download the Intake Form (MS Word .DOC format or Plain Text .TXT format), fill it out, and return it to [email protected].

 - The horse wearing JUST the saddle, showing the saddle from the rear and above.
 Aim to be at about the same angle as you see in Photo #3 above, the photo with a big horse-butt in it.
 Don’t get kicked!

-- For extra extra credit, show me the saddle AFTER you’ve just ridden in it, so that I can see where it settled on the horse’s back after a ride.
+- For extra extra credit, show me the saddle + pads + girth AFTER you’ve just ridden in the saddle, so that I can see where it settled on the horse’s back after a ride.
+This is often very revealing information.

 Whoa, back up the truck, Jen.
 How come you didn’t ask for [fill in whatever photo here]?